omckenn37/Engineering_4_Notebook/README.md

 #### Pictures

-Here are some screenshots of this program in action:

 Here's what happens when player 2 guesses the right letters and wins the game:
 <img src="Python/media/hangman1.png" width="500">
 <img src="Python/media/hangman2.png" width="500">

 Here's a picture of the thing printed once you guess 5 wrong letters, as well as the image it is based off of: